Hey Texas Governments and Utilities: Let Clean Energy Work!

 Look at Houston.
 As the Houston Chronicle reported this month, some homeowners are having to wait six months after they install solar panels on their roofs for the electric utility to come by, inspect the equipment, and turn it on.

-Every day that goes by is a day that the solar panels can’t do their jobs, and that homeowners are stuck paying full-freight for electricity from the utility — even after they’ve invested in solar to get free of those power bills.
+Every day that goes by is a day that the solar panels can’t do their jobs.
+Homeowners are stuck paying full-freight for electricity from the utility — even after they’ve invested in solar to get free of those power bills.
 As the Chronicle noted, “There are no established timelines for utilities to process permits for household solar panels in Texas.”

 Delays don’t just eat into customers’ pocketbooks.
 They also force people to rely on the power grid even after they’ve invested money for affordable, clean, steady electricity.